Pan-Prevention

 A Safe, Supportive Space Co-Designed With Youth

-Kom Kuier Saam is an innovative intervention co-created with adolescents, young people, and community stakeholders in Manenberg.
+Kom Kuier Saam is an innovative intervention co-created with adolescents, young people, Manenberg Health Committee members and other community stakeholders in Manenberg.
 Its goal is simple but powerful: empower young people to make informed decisions about their sexual and reproductive health.
-The program provides a safe and supportive environment where youth can ask questions freely, share experiences, and strengthen their understanding of contraception, healthy relationships, and HIV prevention.
+The program aims to provide a safe and supportive environment where AYP can ask questions freely, share experiences, and strengthen their understanding of contraception, healthy relationships, and HIV prevention.

 Changing the Game for HIV Prevention

 Kom Kuier Saam demonstrates that when young people are co-creators of solutions, interventions become more effective, relevant, and sustainable.
 Gamified learning improves knowledge retention, fosters positive attitudes toward sexual health, and encourages lasting behavioural change.
-This approach offers a new model for HIV prevention—one that resonates deeply with youth and gives them the tools and confidence to make informed choices.
+This approach offers a new model for SRH decision making and can be expanded to HIV prevention—one that resonates and gives young people the tools and confidence to make informed choices.

 Join the Movement